philipstubbs13/Project-Longshot/README.md

 # MyCookingAssistant
 <p>Are you having guests over for dinner tonight and don't know what to make?
-Are you tired of having the same meals over and over and want to try something new?</p>
+Do you have ingredients in your fridge and don't know what to do with them?</p>
 <p>The MyCookingAssistant app is a search engine that returns the most relevant recipes from the most popular sites on the web.</p>
 <p>With this app, you can</p>
   <ul>